archmisha/mediarss/src/main/resources/readme.txt

-search results  hover text too long save all jobs run history not only the last one make all tooltips be one line
+search results  hover text too long save all jobs run history not only the last one make all tooltips be one line sections to contain also the body - refactor

+movies:
   handle the case of a movie not out yet: Iron Man: Rise of Technovore (Video 2013) then there are no viewers yet and no point printing the warning

-what if the tracked shows schedule download job was broken and next time it runs we skipped an episode?

-about your schedule in the site i think it would be better user experience if the user could choose time zone for the series release.

-add kickass torrents parser and add it to torrentz parsing like piratebay - to check need to be able to download how i met your mother s02.e03

   8,223 [WARN ] MoviesTorrentEntriesDownloader - Failed retrieving number of viewers for 'Devils of War (2013)':
+shows:
+  about your schedule in the site i think it would be better user experience if the user could choose time zone for the series release. add kickass torrents parser and add it to torrentz parsing like piratebay - to check need to be able to download how i met your mother s02.e03 and also brothers and sisters s01e03 normalization in searchers makes problem in results removing & or and changes the results also grey's anatomy vs greys anatomy is a problem
+    brothers & sisters vs brothers sisters vs brothers and sisters

 when searching in torrentz, how to know that the result are what we need and not something else, need to verify somehow (house vs housewifes... the right season got back
     anatomy grey seaosn 8 vs s08 vs season 8 720p....)